TEDxAuckland/tedx-auckland-site/src/_posts/2019-07-30-identity-race-representation-nathan-joe-returns-to-auckland-with-i-am-rachel-chu.md

 categories:
 ---

-*Nathan Joe is a Christchurch born, multiple award-winning playwright who &nbsp;Auckland with experimental, and alluring theatre.
+*Nathan Joe is a Christchurch born, multiple award-winning playwright who captivates Auckland with experimental, and alluring theatre.
 His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns after a**sold out and award-winning season at the Auckland**Fringe arts festival,&nbsp;**2019\.
-It opens from August 6th - 10th at the Basement theatre.
-Tickets can be purchased**here:*
+It opens from August 6th - 10th at the Basement theatre.&nbsp;*

-*We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes of his latest show. *
+*We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes in his latest show. *

 (read\_more)